 A night cream will not only moisturise and hydrate your skin it will also seal in all the products applied prior.
 A night cream is typically a thicker version of your morning moisturiser, however, if you like you can simply use your daytime moisturiser again in the evening.

 Face oils are a great way to add an extra dose of antioxidants, vitamins and skin-boosting ingredients into your skin, they can also be used to give yourself a lymphatic drainage facial massage.
 Apply either neat onto the skin or add a few drops into your night cream to boost its lipid content.
 A face oil should be tailored to your skin type so select a product formulated with your unique complexion in mind.

 Weekly add ons

-Incorporating an exfoliator containing a gentle chemical exfoliator such as glycolic or salicylic acid into your routine 2-3 times a week will assist with cell turnover and can help to shift those last traces of adolescent acne and prevent adult acne from forming.
+Incorporating a product containing a gentle chemical exfoliator such as glycolic or salicylic acid into your routine two to three times a week will assist with cell turnover and can help to shift those last traces of adolescent acne and prevent adult acne from forming.
 I suggest using your exfoliant in the evening and always incorporate a broad spectrum of at least SPF 50+ during the day as chemical exfoliants can make the skin photosensitive and more prone to sunburn.